verylargebits/sdk-dot-net/README.md

 #### Install the SDK ####

+Simply unzip the SDK to the folder or directory of your choice.

 The recommended way to use the Very Large Bits SDK for .NET in your project is to references it from NuGet.

+#### Install just the SDK Binaries

+Run the following command in the Package Manager Console:

+Install-Package VeryLargeBits.SDK

 ## Features